-This misattribution creates dangerous patterns.
-Organizations propose rebuilds when the real problem is organizational dysfunction, not technical limitations.
+This misattribution creates dangerous organizational patterns.
+Teams propose rebuilds when the real problem is dysfunction, not technical limitations.
 The rebuild becomes a moving target that allows leadership to avoid accountability, celebrate “innovation” while making things worse, and mask problems that were never technical to begin with.
-Understanding this pattern is critical because it can bring down entire businesses.

 Common Examples of Misattributed Success